 - 27.1 It is important to allow children to do what they can for themselves, but depending on age and circumstances (i.e. a child who is hurt, who needs instruction in the use of a particular instrument/piece of equipment, safety issues such as the need to prevent a child hurting themselves or others), it may be necessary for some physical contact to take place. - 7.2 Section 93 of the Education and Inspections Act 2006 enables school staff to use 'reasonable force' to prevent a pupil from: - Committing any offence (or, for a pupil under the age of criminal responsibility, what would be an offence for an older pupil); - Causing personal injury to, or damage to the property of, any person (including the pupil himself); or - Prejudicing the maintenance of good order and discipline at the school or among any pupils receiving education at the school, whether during the teaching session or otherwise. - 27.3 The general guidance on The Use of Reasonable force: Guidance for Head Teachers, staff and Governing Bodies (2013) and continues to be supplemented by a specialist guidance document, namely 'Guidance on the Use of Restrictive Physical Interventions for Staff working with Children and Adults who display Extreme Behaviour in Association with Learning Disability and/or Autism Spectrum Disorders' applies to all special school settings.
 Section 246 of the Apprenticeship, Skills Children and Learning Act 2009 requires the Governing Board to ensure that a procedure is in place for recording each significant incident in which a member of staff uses force on a pupil; and reporting each student incident to each parent of the pupil as soon as practicable after the incident.
 The member of staff must not report the incident to a parent if it appears to that member of staff that doing so would be likely to result in significant harm to the pupil.
-If that is the case, or if there is no parent of the pupil to whom the incident could be reported, then the incident must be reported to the local authority where the pupil normally lives. - 27.4 This is separate guidance on the use of force by staff in Further Education colleges; www.aoc.co.uk and applies to school pupils who receive some of their education in an FE college.
+If that is the case, or if there is no parent of the pupil to whom the incident could be reported, then the incident must be reported to the local authority where the pupil normally lives.
+The member of staff must record the incident on Sleuth and highlight that a Physical/Safety Intervention has taken place.
+Staff must also ensure that the 'Bound Book' is completed before they leave site for the day.
+This book is kept securely in the Headteachers office.
+In absence of the Headteacher, The Headteacher's PA will be able to access the book.